leafo/lapis/docs/quick_reference.md

 ## What versions of Lua are supported?

-Lapis is designed to work with LuaJIT.
-You can use Lua 5.1 to run Lapis from the command line as well.
-You can use modules installed for Lua 5.1 with LuaJIT.
+Lapis is tested against all versions of Lua (5.4 as of this guide).
+The default server is OpenResty, which is tied to LuaJIT (which is a hybrid version of Lua5.1)

 ## How do I handle multiple domains and subdomains?

 Lapis doesn't make any distinction between domains and subdomains.
-You can use Nginx configuration `location` blocks to identify different domains.
+With OpenResty you can use Nginx configuration `location` blocks to identify different domains.
 Within the matched block you can execute the desired Lapis application.

 ## How can I read the entire body of the request?

-Lapis currently doesn't provide an interface for reading the raw body.
-You have to use the interface provided by `ngx_lua`.
+Lapis currently doesn't provide a generalized interface for reading the raw body or working with streaming large bodies.
+You will have to use the server specific interface.

-First load the body into memory by calling `ngx.req.read_body()`.
+For OpenResty and `ngx_lua`: Load the body into memory by calling `ngx.req.read_body()`.
 Next call `ngx.req.get_body_data()` to get the contents of the body.

 If the body does not fit in to the size set by the Nginx configuration directive `client_max_body_size` then these functions will fail and return